-In this section, I will describe all three methods of overwintering peppers in detail.
-Some people find that one method is much easier for them then the others.
-You should definitely experiment with each of these methods to find your favorite.
+In this section, I will describe all three methods of overwintering pepper plants in detail.
+Some people find that one method is much easier for them.
+So, you should definitely experiment to find your favorite.

 Storing Dormant Pepper Plants

-I also recommend pruning off all the immature peppers, as well as the flowers and flower buds, and stop watering the plant.
+I also recommend pruning off all the immature peppers, as well as the flowers and buds, and stop watering.
 It may start dropping some leaves during this time, which is a good sign that it’s going into dormancy.

-Once it’s too cold to leave them outside, you can move your plants inside to a cool, dark location.
-Eventually they will drop most if not all of their leaves.
+Once it’s too cold to leave them outside, you can move them inside to a cool, dark location.
+Eventually they will drop most, if not all of their leaves.

-Rather than bringing the whole plant inside for winter or digging it out of your garden, you can take cuttings instead.
-Be sure to take cuttings before it gets cold, otherwise they may not root.
+Rather than moving the whole plant inside, or digging it out of your garden, you can take cuttings instead.
+Be sure to take them before it gets cold, otherwise they may not root.

 Bringing Pepper Plants Indoors For Winter

-They need a lot of light, so be sure to put your plant in a sunny window at minimum.
+They need a lot of light, so put your plant in a sunny window at minimum.
 But usually even a south facing window isn’t enough for them during the winter.

-So, if you notice your plant is starting to grow leggy or reaching for the window, then you’ll definitely need to give it more light.
+So, if you notice it’s starting to get leggy, or it’s reaching for the window, then you’ll definitely need to give it more light.
 I use a grow light that’s set on a timer to give my peppers 12-14 hours of light every day.

-If you ever find bugs on your plants, it’s best to act quickly to get rid of them before they have a chance to spread to your other plants.
-You can wash the leaves with organic insecticidal soap (or mix your own using 1 tsp of mild liquid soap per liter of water).
+If you ever see any bugs, it’s best to act quickly to get rid of them before they have a chance to spread to your other plants.

 Overwintering peppers is pretty easy, but it can be a bit of extra work.
-If you have the room, it’s worth the effort to keep your favorite varieties year after year.
-Starting each spring with a mature plant, rather than small seedlings means more peppers for you!
+If you have the room, it’s worth the effort to keep your favorites year after year.
+Starting each spring with a mature plant means more peppers for you!